 Still, PI Planning doesn't always go smoothly, especially the first time, and the framework itself can be challenging for some organisations.
 Here are some common mistakes and challenges to be aware of and try to avoid:

-1) Long, tedious sessions: PI Planning often involves long and heavy sessions right from the beginning.
+1) Long and Tedious Sessions: PI Planning often involves long and heavy sessions right from the beginning.
 Finding ways to make these sessions more engaging, delivering important business context information differently, or adjusting the schedule to make them shorter can be beneficial.
 This leaves more time for team planning and collaboration.

 Conclusion